Erwann98/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MB-PhD Neuroscience & AI
+role: MB-PhD, Neuroscience and Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: